heikkilamarko/mobx-lit-html-app/README.md

-# MobX ❤️ Lit App
+# MobX Lit App

-This repository contains the source code of a simple responsive web application written in the following framework-agnostic technologies:
+This repository contains the source code of a simple responsive web application written in the following technologies:

 - [MobX](https://mobx.js.org/)
 - [Lit](https://lit.dev/)